basiralab/gGAN/README.md

 # Demo

 gGAN is coded in Python 3.8 on Windows 10.
 GPU is not needed to run the code.
+This code has been slightly modified to be compatible across all PyTorch versions.
 In this repo, we release the gGAN source code trained and tested on a simulated data as shown below:

 **Data preparation**